reilly-cuauhtemoc-8178/Monkeypatch-for-multiple-inputs/README.md

 Allows for input mocking with pytest using monkeypatch.

 Requires amount of provided values to match (or exceed?) amount of inputs required.
+Also presumably requires values to be provided in order they are called for.